Warner (First National Picture)

 At the top of his form, Cagney again shows what a commanding star power he possesses.
 A primal, excessive but compelling picture, “White Heat” benefits from a terrific cast, in addition to Cagney as the psychopathic gangster.
-Margaret Wycherly, still best known for playing the witch in “The Wizard of Oz,” is excellent as the “mother from hell,” a woman who drives her son to crime; her death makes him go berserk.
+Margaret Wycherly, still best known for playing Gary Cooper’s mother in Hawks’ “Sergeant York,” is excellent as the “mother from hell,” a woman who drives her son to crime; her death makes him go berserk.

 Virginia Mayo plays Jarrett’s sluttish wife, who cheats on him with another gang member, Big Ed (Steve Cochran).
 As a result, Cody murders Ed and wins back his wife whom he abuses physically and mentally.